A car’s suspension repair cost can be substantial. There are several parts to it, all of which are bound to fail at some point.

 When you go over a bump in the road, the spring compresses, decelerating the velocity with which the car’s body jars.
 It then releases, returning the car to normal.

 Well, in theory.
 In reality, springs would be bouncing around all over the place.
-Our roads are never precisely level, so the car would be impossible to control.
+Our roads are never exactly level, so the car would be impossible to control.
 It would look something like those low riders from Mexico and the southern states.

 That’s where dampers come in.
 Dampers use a hydraulic fluid-and-piston-based system.
 The harder the impact, the greater the opposing force it applies.